pyrocms/pyrocms-docs/content/setup/configuration.md

 ### Maintenance Mode Response Views

-To overload the views for maintenance mode and other status codes create a view in your theme's `views/override`:
+To override the views for maintenance mode and other status codes create a view in your theme's `views/override`:

 	example-theme/resources/views/override/streams/errors/503.twig